Prevailing Wage and Davis-Bacon Compliance in Wisconsin

 Does Wisconsin still have a state prevailing wage law?

-No. Wisconsin repealed its prevailing wage requirements for local projects in 2017 and for state projects in 2018.
-Now, only federal Davis-Bacon rules apply to projects with federal funding.
+No. Wisconsin repealed its prevailing wage requirements for local and state projects in 2017.
+Only federal Davis-Bacon rules apply to Wisconsin projects with federal funding.

 How are wage rates determined for federally funded projects?

-The U.S. Department of Labor sets wages for Davis-Bacon projects, listing both the basic hourly rate and required fringe benefits.
+The U.S. Department of Labor sets wages for Davis-Bacon projects, listing the basic hourly rate and required fringe benefits for each Wisconsin county and construction type.
 Contractors can find specific rates for each county in Wisconsin by using SAM.gov.

 What are the penalties for Non-Compliance under Davis-Bacon?